-- Don’t succumb to the myth of the Domly Dom.
 You’ll find that many self-proclaimed doms are arrogant and pushy, mimicking faux-BDSM popular culture.
 One of the things all BSDM educators can agree on is that Christian Grey of the Fifty Shades series is a horrible fucking role model.
 If you need to stalk or coerce a potential submissive, they aren’t interested and you’re doing it wrong.
-A dom who is creepy, domineering, and pointlessly aggressive is predatory, clueless, or erotic fiction.
+A dom who is creepy, domineering, and pointlessly aggressive is predatory, clueless, or from erotic fiction.
 These behaviors aren’t a turn-on and demonstrate poor judgment.
 Treat everyone, including potential subs, as an equal until otherwise negotiated.
 Don’t do mean stuff unto others—unless they’ve asked you nicely.

-- Hard work is required to be a better dom.
 I sprang forth from the womb as a dom fully formed like Athena bursting out of Zeus’s head.
-OK, OK, I’ll be honest; when I first started experimenting with BDSM, I made embarrassing domming mistakes like wasting time fiddling with complex ties during a scene and killing the mood.
+OK, OK, I’ll be honest; when I first started experimenting with BDSM, I made embarrassing dominant mistakes like wasting time fiddling with complex ties during a scene and killing the mood.
 Even now, I could study some kinky skills for years and never be half as good as some of my teachers.
 Do your research!
 Read, practice, and never stop talking to fellow kinksters about being a dom.
 It will pay off in spades in the sack.

-- You’re only human.
 It’s OK to be vulnerable sometimes.
 Even if you check the “living it 24/7” box in Fetlife, it’s impossible to be fully “on” all the time.
-As exciting as a BDSM relationship is, you have other priorities and responsibilities.
+As exciting as being dominant in a BDSM relationship is, you have other priorities and responsibilities.
 Look for submissives/bottoms who can also respect your humanity and understand that there’s more to you than your spanking hand.